 Notes for certificate generation vulnerability¶

 Certificates generated with the built-in certificate manager in all 2.0 versions prior to 2.0.1 are excessively permissive for non-CA certificates.
 These certificates can be used as a certificate authority, meaning a user can use their own certificate to create chained certificates.
-We have defaulted OpenVPN on 2.0.1 and newer versions to not accept chained certificates, which mitigates this.
-However, if untrusted users have certificates generated from 2.0 release, we suggest re-generating all certificates and issuing new ones.
+The firewall defaults OpenVPN on 2.0.1 and newer versions to not accept chained certificates, which mitigates this.
+However, if untrusted users have certificates generated from 2.0 release, the best practice is to regenerate all certificates and issuing new ones.
 Certificates generated by easy-rsa and imported into 2.0 are not affected.
 If using certificates generated on pfSense® for other purposes, revoke those and issue new certificates generated on 2.0.1.
 A CRL must be utilized in that case.
 To be on the safe side, start from scratch with a new CA and certificates after deleting all existing ones.
-Thanks to Florent Daigniere for bringing this issue to our attention and helping confirm our resolution.